 The new permit will contain a Stormwater Pollution Prevention Plan (SWPPP) developed to regulate stormwater runoff.
 This SWPPP is meant to ensure that runoff from the site is not a significant source of pollution to the receiving stream.
-The discharger has developed and submitted for review a SWPPP pursuant to the requirements as set forth in the General NPDES Permit for Discharges of Stormwater Associated with Construction Activities, Part 3, "Stormwater Pollution Prevention Plan (SWPPP) Requirements", as included in Part IV of this permit.
+Prior to issuance of Foxman's current permit, the permittee had developed and submitted for review a SWPPP pursuant to the requirements as set forth in the General NPDES Permit for Discharges of Stormwater Associated with Construction Activities, Part 3, "Stormwater Pollution Prevention Plan (SWPPP) Requirements."
+At present time, construction activities at the site have been put on hold for an indefinite period of time.
+As such, the division did not require the permittee to submit an updated SWPPP with their permit renewal application.
+However, Foxman will be required to submit an updated SWPPP prior to recommencing construction activities.

 The Division is not assigning limits at this time since it is the intent of the division that the permittee institutes their SWPPP in order to minimize the discharge of pollutants from their stormwater runoff point source discharge outfalls.
-It is the opinion of the division that the best method for dealing with potential pollution associated with stormwater discharges from the Silicon Ranch Corporation facility is through implementation of an aggressive SWPPP, coupled with discharge monitoring to verify the effectiveness of their Best Management Practices (BMPs).
-Monitoring of stormwater runoff point source discharges from all outfalls will be required for Flow, Total Suspended Solids (TSS), Turbidity, and Visual Observations.
-APPENDIX 2 lists all proposed effluent limitations and monitoring requirements to be included in the new permit.
+It is the opinion of the division that the best method for dealing with potential pollution associated with stormwater discharges from the Foxman LLC facility is through implementation of an aggressive SWPPP, coupled with discharge monitoring to verify the effectiveness of their Best Management Practices (BMPs).
+Monitoring of stormwater runoff point source discharges from all outfalls will be required for Flow, Total Suspended Solids (TSS), Turbidity, Total Nitrogen, Total Phosphorus and Visual Observations.
+Appendix 4 lists all proposed effluent limitations and monitoring requirements to be included in the new permit.

-The effectiveness of Silicon Ranch Corporation's SWPPP will be investigated after the results of the stormwater runoff point source discharge monitoring have been submitted.
+The effectiveness of Foxman LLC's SWPPP will be investigated after the results of the stormwater runoff point source discharge monitoring have been submitted.
 At that time, should the results so dictate, the division maintains the authority to institute specific numeric limitations for the monitored parameters.